 Ueda Sōko Ryū History

-The Ueda Sōko Tradition of Tea is a Tradition of Japanese tea ceremony (chanoyu) that originated within the samurai nobility of feudal Japan.
+The Ueda Sōko Tradition of Tea is a style of Japanese tea ceremony (chanoyu) that originated within the samurai nobility of feudal Japan.

 The Tradition is commonly called the Ueda Sōko Ryū or just Ueda Ryū (‘Ryū’ meaning ‘Tradition’ or 'School' in Japanese).
 The founder and person from whom the Tradition takes its name was Sengoku period warlord Ueda Sōko.
 The customs, etiquette and values of the samurai are woven throughout all aspects of the tradition’s practice of chanoyu, a practice that has continued unbroken for over 400 years.